open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 }
 ```

-In general, tests in the `testing` module describe scenarios that apply to both library and
+Tests in the `testing` module describe scenarios that apply to both library and
-javaagent instrumentations, with the only difference being how the instrumented library is
+javaagent instrumentations, the only difference being how the instrumented library is
 initialized.
 In a library instrumentation test, there will be code calling into the instrumentation
-API, while in a javaagent instrumentation test it will generally just use the underlying library's
+API, while in a javaagent instrumentation test it will generally use the underlying library
 API as is and just rely on the javaagent to apply all the necessary bytecode changes automatically.

 You can use either JUnit 5 (recommended) or Spock to test the instrumentation.
-In any case, start by
+Start by
-creating an abstract class with an abstract method (let's call it simply `configure()`) that returns
+creating an abstract class with an abstract method, for example `configure()`, that returns
-the instrumented object - like a client, server, the main class of the instrumented library.
+the instrumented object, such as a client, server, or the main class of the instrumented library.
 Then,
 depending on the chosen test library, go to the [JUnit](#junit) or [Spock](#spock) section.

-After writing a test or two, go back to the `library` package and make sure it has
+After writing some tests, return to the `library` package and make sure it has
 a `testImplementation` dependency on the `testing` submodule.
 Then, create a test class that extends
 the abstract test class from `testing`.
 You should implement the abstract `configure()` method to
 initialize the library using the exposed mechanism to register interceptors/listeners, perhaps a
-method like `registerInterceptor`; or wrap the object with the instrumentation decorator.
+method like `registerInterceptor`.
+You can also wrap the object with the instrumentation decorator.
 Make sure
-that proper testing strategy is applied (depends on used test library; but both of them expose a way
+that a testing strategy is applied depending on the test library you use.
+Both expose a way
-to specify whether you're running a library or javaagent test).
-If the tests pass, library
+to specify whether you're running a library or javaagent test.
+If the tests pass, the library
-instrumentation is working OK.
+instrumentation is working.

 ### JUnit

 The `testing-common` module exposes several JUnit extensions that facilitate writing instrumentation
 tests.
 In particular, we'll take a look at `LibraryInstrumentationExtension`
-, `AgentInstrumentationExtension` and their parent class `InstrumentationExtension`.
+, `AgentInstrumentationExtension`, and their parent class `InstrumentationExtension`.
 The extension
-class implements several useful methods (like `waitAndAssertTraces`, `waitAndAssertMetrics`) that
+class implements several useful methods, such as `waitAndAssertTraces` and `waitAndAssertMetrics`, that
 you can use in your test cases to verify that the correct telemetry has been produced.

-Assuming that this is your abstract test case class:
+Consider the following abstract test case class:

 ```java
 public abstract class AbstractYarpcTest {